6 Benefits of Behavior-Driven Testing with Cucumber,

 or How This Increasingly Popular QA & Testing Approach Can Help You Improve Your Software Quality and Promote Customer Satisfaction

-Unless proper definitions are given from the outset and a system of new definitions’ legitimate addition is provided, you may wind up with a tangle of terms and notions that will slow down your QA process and result in the survival of those bugs that would, otherwise, cease to exist.
+Unless proper definitions are given from the outset and a system of new definitions’ legitimate addition is provided, you may wind up with a tangle of terms and notions that will slow down your QA process and result in the survival of those bugs that would have otherwise ceased to exist.

-Developers and QA engineers, often, fail to get the meaning of what BAs write, while the client, is, frequently, sent a quality report that can only be clearly understandable to its authors.
+Often, developers and QA engineers fail to get the meaning of what BAs write, while the client is frequently sent a quality report that can only be clearly understandable to its authors.
 Most of the time, such reports fail to keep the client informed about the current state of their product’s quality.
-The above is, especially, true for large-scale software development projects, like those, our development team is, mostly, engaged in implementing.
+The above is especially true for large-scale software development projects like those, our development team is mostly engaged in implementing.

 Is there any viable solution to this wide-spread problem?

 Yes, there is.
-After we began to favor Behavior-driven testing over the other more common testing approaches (and to use the corresponding testing tools, such as, for instance, Cucumber), we have been able to dispose of most of our ambiguity-related problems and improve our testing quality immensely.
+After we began to favor Behavior-driven testing over the other more common testing approaches (and to use the corresponding testing tools, such as, for instance, Cucumber) we have been able to dispose of most of our ambiguity-related problems and to improve our testing quality immensely.